Portugal’s Volcanic Wines (Azores Islands)

 Why Pico grows wine in lava fields

-To protect the vines from Atlantic winds and salt spray, farmers built thousands of low dry‑stone walls (currais) from the same black basalt, creating a geometric, labyrinth‑like landscape now protected as a UNESCO World Heritage site.
-These stone walls also act as heat sinks, absorbing sun by day and radiating warmth at night, which helps grapes ripen in an otherwise cool, maritime climate.
+To shield the vines from strong Atlantic winds and salt‑laden spray, local farmers constructed countless low dry‑stone walls from the same black basalt, forming the distinctive currais.
+These enclosures create a highly structured, maze‑like pattern across the island that is now preserved as a UNESCO World Heritage site.
+The stone walls also function as heat reservoirs, absorbing solar energy during the day and releasing it at night, which helps the grapes mature in an otherwise cool, ocean‑influenced climate.

 How Pico wines taste differently

-Pico’s volcanic terroir gives the wines a markedly mineral, saline profile—often described as “volcanic,” with notes of flint, sea spray, and wet stone alongside citrus and green‑apple freshness.
-Because the vines must struggle through porous basalt to find water and nutrients, yields are low and the fruit is concentrated, yet the wines remain light‑bodied and high in acidity, closer in feel to coastal Atlantic whites than to richer, oak‑influenced styles.
+Pico’s volcanic landscape imparts a distinctly mineral, saline character to its wines, often described as “volcanic,” with flavors of flint, sea spray, and wet stone layered over bright citrus and green‑apple freshness.
+Because the vines must push through porous basalt to reach water and nutrients, yields are naturally low and the fruit highly concentrated, yet the resulting wines stay light‑bodied and sharply acidic, feeling more like coastal Atlantic whites than fuller, oak‑driven styles.

-Compared with other volcanic regions (like Sicily’s Mount Etna or the Canary Islands), Pico’s wines are especially influenced by the direct Atlantic exposure: salt‑laden air and fog, plus reflected light off the ocean, add a briny edge and tension that is hard to replicate elsewhere.
+Compared with other volcanic wine regions—such as Sicily’s Mount Etna or the Canary Islands—Pico’s wines are shaped more strongly by direct Atlantic exposure: salt‑laden winds and coastal fog, along with light reflected off the ocean, give the wines a pronounced briny edge and taut structure that is difficult to reproduce elsewhere.

 Main grape varieties and styles

-In addition to dry table wines, Pico still makes licoroso (fortified) styles, which were once exported to Northern Europe and the Americas and helped establish the island’s reputation.
-Today’s producers blend traditional methods—stone or wooden lagares and large oak casks—with modern hygiene and temperature control, preserving the region’s character while improving consistency.
+Beyond dry table wines, Pico continues to produce licoroso (fortified) styles, which were once shipped to Northern Europe and the Americas and played a key role in building the island’s reputation.
+Contemporary winemakers combine traditional techniques—such as fermentation in stone or wooden lagares and aging in large oak casks—with modern sanitation and temperature control, maintaining the region’s distinctive personality while enhancing reliability and quality.

 How Pico wine is produced today